 Primary sells basics in every shape and size and in ever color and pattern you want!
 Not everything on their site is organic, but all of these basics are made with OEKO-TEX.
 It’s a great place to get anything basic from pjs with feet to onesies, tees, dresses, and sweatshirts.

-One of the other discoveries of mine is that H&M has a great selection of kids clothing and they even have a subsection of H&M Conscious kids clothes.
+H&M has a great selection of children’s clothing and they even have a subsection of H&M Conscious kids clothes.
 Much of these items are made with organic cotton (look for other materials used if necessary).
 They have a whole range of basics in all kinds of colors, even lovely neutrals and earth tones.

 I feel many of the H&M clothes for children run slim (but not entirely).
 There are usually many, many reviews for each product, so check those out for sizing help!